GalaluddinOwais/The-Evolving-Green-Thing/README.md

   * The Floor Is Lava
   * Not a Random Forest
   * Fly Me To The Ball (co-operative) - two objects cooperate to achieve each one’s goal
-  * Target The Ball (neural network) - the ball can pop up from unpredictable places
+  * Target The Ball (neural network) - the ball can pop up from any point unpredictably
   * Smarter Not Harder
   * Hack Two-Factor Authentication
   * Count Hundred Sheep (neural network) - unpredictable height of a fence to jump over